My 3 Words – Three words to guide your actions

 - Create Simple Habits that Help us do more of what we like and remove what we don't want to do or dislike.

-After a few weeks of doing this, I am clear in what I need to focus on and apply that to the current events and goals I have to reach.
+After a few weeks of doing this, I am transparent in what I need to focus on and apply that to the current events and goals I have to reach.

-Using Action Works Helps Us Apply Those Important 3 Words
+Using Action Words Helps Us Apply Those Important 3 Words

 I make sure I choose action words that will help me correct my personal and business efforts.

-Once again in an effort to get ready for 2021, I choose three words that will guide me throughout the new year.
+Once again, to get ready for 2022, I choose three words that will guide me throughout the new year.

 My 3 Words for The New Year 2020